Living north of San Antonio, Texas, while commuting, I've noticed something has changed recently.

 Just because the cars are expensive doesn't mean the gas prices don't hurt.
 In fact, cars that require premium fuel have no other options.

 They must use the $4.60 gas.
 So, prices don't lie.
-No matter what politicians say or how experts analyze it — driving patterns on the road are the real thermometer of the economy.
+No matter what politicians say or how experts analyze it — driving patterns on the road are the true thermometer of the economy.

 Right now, the roads north of San Antonio are saying, "People are tightening their belts."